-The total loss of N from soil to water, Si, in the ith sub-basin was assumed to be a function of the land cover (Eq.
+The total diffuse loss of N from soil to water, Si, in the ith sub-basin was assumed to be a function of the land cover (Eq.
 (2)):

-Si = ( 1a1i + 2a2i + 3a3i ) (2)
+Si = ( 1a1i + 2a2i + 3a3i ) (2a)

-where a1i, a2i and a3i in our study refer to the areas of three land cover classes, i.e. cultivated land, wetlands and other land (mainly forests), respectively.1, 2 and 3 are unknown emission coefficients for the three land use categories that are statistically estimated in MESAW.
-The point source emissions, Pi, and atmospheric deposition on surface waters, Di, were assumed to be known (see Section 2.1)
+where a1i, a2i and a3i in our study refer to the areas of three land cover classes, i.e. cultivated land, wetlands and other land (mainly forests), respectively.1, 2 and 3 are unknown emission coefficients for the three land use categories that are statistically estimated in MESAW jointly with the retention (see Eq.
+(3) below).
+The point source emissions, Pi, and atmospheric deposition on surface waters, Di, were assumed to be known (see Section 2.1).

-‘Retention’ was in our study used as a summarising expression for all hydrological and biogeochemical processes that may decrease or retard the transport of N, e.g. denitrification, sedimentation and biological uptake.
-Irrespective of the exact retention mechanism, the parameterisation of the retention in the different basins was done with the following two empirical functions (Eqs.
-(3) and (4)):

-i = 1,2,...,n (3)

-i = 1,2,...,n (4)

-where denotes a non-negative parameter and Ri denote the retention in the ith basin.

-The empirical functions were in our case derived from the conception that the removal of N takes place primarily in the surface waters, and that the removal rate is proportional to drainage basin size and subsequently is an indirect expression of the water residence time in the river basin.

-Moreover, for the sake of simplicity and at the risk of over-parameterisation, we assumed that the retention is the same for source categories D, S and P. Finally, by combining the parametric expressions of losses from soil to waters and retention with the empirical data, the 1, 2, 3, and parameters were estimated simultaneously.
+Throughout the exploratory analysis we found that certain basins deviated from the relationship and in most cases also where geographically located near to each other.
+Thus we introduced a ‘grouping variable’ according to the following:

+Si = ( 1a1i + 2a2i + 3a3i ) * ωj (2b)

-For estimation of total N retention, the model was first run including only 88 river basins for which we had observed annual N load (Table 1).
-Among these 88 were 10 smaller Danish sub-basins, all with available monitoring data, but which only constitute parts of the major Danish river basins draining to the Baltic Sea.
-Thereafter, the model was run with different combinations of basin sub-groups in order to obtain reasonable model coefficients and load estimates (i.e. little deviation between predicted and observed loads).
+where each group j consisted of 2 or more basins depending on the model run (see Table 1) and where ω is the unknown coefficient(s).
+The model was run with different combinations of basin sub-groups in order to obtain reasonable model coefficients and load estimates (i.e. little deviation between predicted and observed loads).
 The grouping of basins was based on prior knowledge of similarities between basins as well as geographic location.
 For example, the 10 smaller Danish sub-basins formed one group, as a residual analysis showed that these sub-basins deviated from the general relationships.
-In the final model run (#4 in Table 1), including all the 88 basins with observed N load, both retention parameters (lake area and total drainage area) and land use category ‘cultivated’ were statistically significant (p<0.05).
-The land use category ‘other’ (which basically is the forest land) was very close to being statistically significant (p<0.06).
-‘Wetland’ was not statistically significant, but this land use category accounts for less than 4% of the total drainage area in the Baltic Sea drainage basin.
-This model parameterisation was then used to determine the surface water retention of N in all the 117 major river basins in the Baltic Sea drainage area.
-This included 78 river basins with observed N load (excluding the 10 smaller Danish sub-basins), and also an additional 39 unmonitored river basins.
+In its practical meaning, we simply adjusted the ‘global’ diffuse emission coefficients to the local conditions (despite we don’t know the underlying causes).
+This can be justified since applying the same coefficient to such a large drainage basin (1 745 000 km2) seem less logic.

+Retention was in our study used as a summarising expression for all hydrological and biogeochemical processes that may decrease or retard the transport of N, e.g. denitrification, sedimentation and biological uptake.
+Irrespective of the exact retention mechanism, the parameterisation of the retention in the different basins was after several exploratory runs with alternative models done with the following empirical function (Eq.
+(3)):

+* i = 1,2,...,n (3)

+where 1 and 2 denotes a non-negative parameter and Ri denote the retention in the ith basin.
+The empirical function were in our case derived from the conception that the removal of N takes place primarily in the surface waters (both instream and in lakes).
+The first part of the function reflects the instream retention whereas the second part reflects the retention in lakes and reservoirs.
+Our assumption was that the removal rate is proportional to drainage basin size and the ratio of the lake to the total drainage area.
+Subsequently this can be seen as an indirect expression of the water residence time in the river basin.

+Moreover, for the sake of simplicity, we assumed that the retention is the same for source categories D, S and P. Finally, by combining the parametric expressions of losses from soil to waters and retention with the empirical data, the 1, 2, 3, 12 and ω parameters were estimated simultaneously.

 3 Results and discussion